A simple guide for couples planning an intimate ceremony

 With its grand stone architecture, dramatic staircases, and beautiful arched windows, it’s one of the most photogenic civic buildings in Toronto.

 Civil ceremonies are occasionally offered here as well, depending on availability through the City of Toronto.
+If you're drawn to a more classic or historic atmosphere, this is a beautiful option.

 New City Hall